michelleenos/lunchmoney-tools/README.md

 # Lunch Money JS/TS Tools

-This package includes a JavaScript client for the Lunch Money API, as well a CLI tool for interacting with Lunch Money transactions and data.

-# Lunch Money JS/TS Tools

 A TypeScript client for the [Lunch Money API](https://lunchmoney.dev/) with command-line tools and Splitwise integration.

 ## ✨ Features